AduetDabral1/Python-and-ML/README.md

 Project 3 : Top 1000 words
   Find the top 1000 recurring words from the novel "Harry Potter : The Sorcerer's Stone"

+Project 4 : Logistic Regression
+  Apply logistic regression on the Breast Cancer dataset from Kaggle